cosmos/sdk-tutorials/academy/ibc-dev/ibcmw-develop.md

 }
 ```

+</ExpansionPanel>

 See [here](https://github.com/cosmos/ibc-go/blob/48a6ae512b4ea42c29fdf6c6f5363f50645591a2/modules/apps/29-fee/ibc_middleware.go#L294-L334) an example implementation of this callback for the ICS29 Fee Middleware module.

-</ExpansionPanel>

 ## ICS-4 wrappers

-Middleware must also wrap ICS-4 so that any communication from the application to the `channelKeeper` goes through the middleware first.
+Middleware must also implement the `ICS4Wrapper` interface so that any communication from the application to the `channelKeeper` goes through the middleware first.
 Similar to the packet callbacks, the middleware may modify outgoing acknowledgements and packets in any way it wishes.

+### Capabilities

+Earlier we saw that the handshake callbacks passed the capability in the callback arguments along to the underlying application so that it may be claimed by the base application.
+In the `ICS4Wrapper` methods, the base application will then pass the capability up the stack in order to authenticate an outgoing packet/acknowledgement.

+In the case where the middleware wishes to send a packet or acknowledgment without the involvement of the underlying application, it should be given access to the same `scopedKeeper` as the base application so that it can retrieve the capabilities by itself.

+### Code snippets

+Note that the code snippets below contain *pseudo code*, like `doCustomLogic(args)`.
+Every code snippet is accompanied by a reference to the respective function in the [fee middleware IBC application](https://github.com/cosmos/ibc-go/tree/main/modules/apps/29-fee) from the official `ibc-go` repository.

 <ExpansionPanel title="`SendPacket`">